autocrypt/autocrypt/doc/level1.rst

 secret and public keys, so that users can encrypt mail without specialized knowledge.

-An Autocrypt header is introduced that transfers information about a sender's public keys in all their emails.
+This spec introduces an Autocrypt header that transfers information about a sender's public keys in all their emails.
 Autocrypt provides a simple set of rules to track this information per communication peer.
 This provides unambiguous information during composition on whether encryption is a) possible and b) recommended for a given set of recipients.
 The design relies on in-band communication for key discovery, thereby avoiding a dependency on external infrastructure